-These Cinnamon Rolls are one of the recipes I make over and over again.
-Not only because they are easy to make, but also because they are incredibly delicious.
-I love their soft pillowy texture with the cinnamon filling that will warm your soul, plus the crunchy caramely top for extra texture.
-I mean..
-What is not to love about them!?
+These Cinnamon rolls are one of the recipes I make over and over again, not only because they are easy to make but also because they are incredibly delicious.
+I love their soft pillowy texture with the cinnamon filling that will warm your soul, plus the crunchy caramelly top for extra texture.
+What’s not to love about that?

-I have made these Cinnamon Rolls many times and I figured it was about time to add them to my collection of recipes.
+I’ve made these Cinnamon rolls many times, and I figured it was about time to add them to my collection of recipes.
 There is something so comforting about them.
 Is it the cinnamon, the beautiful texture, or the combination of both?
 Whatever it is, it makes me love them, more and more.

 How to make Cinnamon rolls?

-Note: For exact measurements and directions see the recipe card below!
+Note: For exact measurements, see the recipe card below!